OneFolderApp/OneFolder/prompt.md

 - **Restoration Strategy:**
   Decide between merging or completely overwriting local data during restore.
 Overwriting avoids duplication, but merging may be needed for incremental updates.

----

 ## Conclusion

 Migrating OneFolder from Dexie.js to Yjs provides a robust, CRDT-based solution that supports offline editing and future synchronization across devices.
 The new architecture leverages Yjs’s powerful update API for backup and restore operations while rehydrating data (such as date fields) to maintain compatibility with existing front-end expectations.
 Special care must be taken to use a single shared Y.Doc, resolve database naming conflicts, and decide on a consistent strategy for handling data merges and tag hierarchies.

 This summary serves as a technical documentation reference for future maintenance and enhancements of the OneFolder data layer.

---- summary end ---
+--- day #1 end ---

+My notes for day 2:
-Like you see we had some succeses already.
-But there are still things to work out to make the POC, currently the bacups are being properly stored in Yjs binary format, and we did manadge to load that data back to the indexDB, so the data is properly stored and readable.
+Currently the bacups are being properly stored in Yjs binary format, and we did manadge to load that data back to the indexDB, so the data is properly stored and readable.

 But the load back _strategy_ is not working properly, we are merging, and even that doesn't work exactly like expected, so that is what we are going to work on now.